 To qualify for a business loan from Propel Nonprofits, your business must:

-- Be located in Minnesota, Wisconsin, Iowa, North Dakota or South Dakota.
+- Located in Minnesota, Wisconsin, Iowa, North Dakota or South Dakota

 In addition to working capital term loans, Propel Nonprofits offers the following types of financing to eligible 501(c)(3)s: